What Are Bearish And Bullish Markets?

 Bull market, bullish & bulls

 In what is known as a “bull market”, the prices are rising and the curve (on the chart) goes up.
 In this situation, the market is in a long-term uptrend.
+Or simply, it is defined as a condition in the financial market where the prices are rising or are expected to rise in the future.

 The famous Charging Bull near Wall Street, made in 1987 by the renowned artist A. Di Modica, represents a market where the economy is thriving.